No. 11 Coastal Carolina survives 42-38 scare against Troy

 MARABLE VS. TROY

 Marable has become a bit of a Troy killer.
 He ran for a touchdown and added the two-point conversion with 30 seconds left last season to give Coastal a 36-35 victory.
-This time he had 20 carries and three catches.
+This time he had 20 carries and three catches en route to his third straight 100-yard rushing effort.

 UP NEXT